andresgur/muse_project/README.md

 deredden_momcheva.py --> Script to deredden flux line maps based on appendix of http://arxiv.org/abs/1207.5479, it needs as input the hbeta and halpha directories and it will automatically look for the line flux maps and deredden them (python deredden_momcheva.py -a halpha_path -b hbeta_path -Rv 4.05 -i 2.86).
 It creates a map of E(B-V) and one with the uncertainty on E(B-V)

+----utils----

 cutfromregion.py --> Script to cut images from an input region ds9 file.

+image_stats.py --> Retrieve statistical information (min, max, mean) of a region or entire image by default

 ----MAPPINGS-----